The Nest

 Go Back To Previous Page

 How to file for divorce in NYC?
 Divorce cases are a plethora in New York State.
 When you first get married, you expect things to last forever.
 Unfortunately, all the expectations in the world can’t keep couples not meant to bedivorce in nyc together.
-Though getting married always is easy, getting divorced in New York isn’t.
-This is especially true if you and your soon-to-be ex (the STBX) bought a home together and lived in new york.
+Getting married is always easy, but getting divorced in New York isn’t.
+This is especially true if you and your soon-to-be ex (the STBX) bought a home together and lived in New York.
 Buying a home might not have been a bad idea, but buying a home with your ex might have been.
 Like many people facing a divorce, you probably wonder what you should and shouldn’t do.
 We will discuss the real estate consequences of filing for divorce in NYC

 Dividing real estate in a divorce can be easy or messy, depending on how accessible the divorce is.
 The parties often have a general agreement about who keeps the house.
 Therefore, a matrimonial or divorce attorney must draft the agreement and divorce papers.